WordPress/gutenberg/packages/README.md

 npm run publish:patch
 ```

 This is usually necessary when adding bug fixes or security patches to the earlier versions of WordPress.
+This will publish only a patch version of the built packages.
+This is useful for backpublishing certain packages to WordPress.

 ## TypeScript